What happens to debt after you die?

 • Check whether the deceased was due any tax refunds

-• Under the Insolvency Act 1986, there is a statutory order of payment that should be followed with funeral, testamentary (e.g. legal fees) and administration expenses paid first, followed by secured creditors etc.
+• Under the Insolvency Act 1986, there is a statutory order of payment that should be followed with the funeral, testamentary (e.g. legal fees) and administration expenses paid first, followed by secured creditors etc.

 If your loved one has died without having sufficient funds to pay their debts, it is wise to seek legal advice as soon as possible.
 The law around intestacy can be complex, so having an experienced probate solicitor at your side can make a real difference.